 State Departments of Aging

 Each state also offers transportation programs and information for the elderly.
-You can find a department of aging in the government pages of the phonebook or you can visit the U.S. Department of Health and Human Services' Eldercare Locator and search by zip code, city, or county.
+Visit the U.S. Department of Health and Human Services' Eldercare Locator and search by zip code, city, or county.

 County Departments of Health and Human Services

 County governments may also have driving services for the elderly, based on the needs of the residents.
-Look in the government pages of the phonebook for the county office.
+Contact your county office for options or with questions.

 Public transportation usually includes programs for the elderly.
 This varies by location and agency.
 To locate a list of public transit systems in your area, visit the Public Transportation Takes Us There website and select your state and county.